-This was my attempt to remix org-mode to remix my work mode in Taskpaper with the all the benefits of org-mode for note taking, tracking and being date-aware.
+This was my attempt to remix org-mode with my Taskpaper flow to try to get all the benefits of org-mode for note taking, tracking and being date-aware.

-While I still owe Taskpaper a huge debt for making me GTD effective, I’ve talked before about how it not being date-aware, having repeating tasks, and lack of customization, as well as it not being great for tracking over time, led me to try org-mode.
+While I still owe Taskpaper a huge debt for making GTD effective for me, I’ve talked before about how it not being date-aware, having repeating tasks, and lack of customization, as well as it not being great for tracking over time, led me to try org-mode.